Dichao-Liu/Anti-noise_FGVR/README.md

     ├── example
     ├── sam.py

-Also, you can simply download by running the following commands (note that `subversion` should be installed beforehand as `sudo apt install subversion`):
+Alternatively, you can simply download by running the following commands (note that `subversion` should be installed beforehand as `sudo apt install subversion`):

     git clone https://github.com/Dichao-Liu/Anti-noise_FGVR.git
     cd Anti-noise_FGVR